my first hardware challenge: blinky

 arduino-both-leds-blinking2

-Finally the software way was much harder but definitely a lot more fun 😀
+Finally the software way was much harder but definitely a lot more fun :D Here's how the hardware approach looks for the alternative blinking.

 hardware-solution